mdrkb/mlcamp/07-midterm-project/README.md

 - Some packages are not up to date.
 So, there might be compatibility issues, especially with Scikit-Learn and XGBoost.
 For example changing `dv.get_feature_names_out()` to `dv.get_feature_names()` for lower versions of Scikit-Learn.

-## Running the Docker Image
+## Build Docker Image

-Build docker image:
+To build a Docker image:

 ```
 docker build -t heart-failure-prediction:1.0 .
 ```

-Run the image as a container:
+TO run the image as a container:

 ```
 docker run --name heart-failure-prediction -it --rm -p 8080:8080 heart-failure-prediction:1.0
 ```

-To test the predict API running in docker, again run `predict_test.py` locally.
+To test the prediction API running in docker, again run `predict_test.py` locally.